swastikmaiti/LlamaIndex-Agent/README.md

 # AGENTIC-RAG
 building a agentic rag with llamaindex to answer user queries with a specialized workflow pipeline.

+# Introduction
+RAG is a wonderful solution to make LLM even smarter with Memeory.
+However RAG is a single end2end pipeline.
+User will have various kind of queries which will require diffrent kind of processing with a specialized pipeline.
+This is where AGENTIC-RAG comes into action.
+A smart AGENT takes dicesion based on user queries and avaialble pipelines to fireup one or more of the pipelines to answer user queries.

 # Description
 In this work we build a Agentic RAG with llamaindex.
 Retrieval Augmented Generation (RAG) is one of the most widespread usecase of LLM.
 In RAG there exist a single pipeline for the workflow.
 Hence all user queries are processed in exactly the same way.
 However there exist different types